Toysoft/a2retronet-rp2040/A2PICO-n.v1.6/Readme.md

-This is a HW implementation without the ExtROM capability.
+This is a HW implementation with support for a MicroSD card anf without the ExtROM capability.

 The pinout of the "n" versions is as follows: